sam-cs-22/cs_scheduled_tweets/README.md

   ```

-### *Twitter API permissions to get proper auth information & gain access more functions of API*
+### *Twitter API permissions to get proper auth information & gain access to more functions of API*

    When you connect your tweeter account for the first time, you'll face a scenario where email, user name, and all the details in the auth response will be empty & tweeting will fail.
 This use case is due to Twitter permission issues.